NelsonPython/autonomousQA/01-generic_web_input_form.md

 ```
 btn.click()
 ```
-Get the results and compare them to the expected results
+Get the results and compare them to the expected results.
+In this case, you should see the Welcome page.
+Try changing the username or password to see the error page.
 ```
 if driver.title == "Welcome":
 	print("Test passed")